 How Long Can I Stay in The Philippines if I’m Married to a Filipina?

 If you’re an American or other western national then you may stay for up to 36 months on a tourist visa.
 You can get a tourist visa good for 29 days when you first arrive.
 After that, you may extend it into a 9A tourist visa for 29-59 days.
 At that point, you may apply for a Long-Stay Visitor Visa Extension (LSVVE) which will allow you to stay in the country for six (6) months.
 The benefit to being married a Filipino national is that you may apply for a 13A permanent resident visa if you’re a national from an eligible country.
-This visa is considered permanent although you must file a report with the Bureau of Immigration once a year and it can be canceled upon the request of your spouse.
+This visa is considered permanent although (which means you can stay indefinitely) you must file a report with the Bureau of Immigration once a year and it can be canceled upon the request of your spouse.

 How do I get a 13A Permanent Resident Visa?